Introduction

 One nice thing about Notion is that you can view the same database in a variety of ways.
 You can learn more about database views here.

-For instance, my configuration of the includes a calendar view, so you can quickly see your deadlines (due dates), or manage when you will tackle each task (do dates).
+For instance, my configuration of the Tasks database includes a calendar view, so you can quickly see your deadlines (due dates), or manage when you will tackle each task (do dates).
 You can then drag-and-drop tasks to easily modify these dates.

-Similarly, the includes a Kanban board view so you can quickly see, for instance, what’s next on your reading list.
+Similarly, the Reference database includes a Kanban board view so you can quickly see, for instance, what’s next on your reading list.
 You can quickly update the status of each reference by using the drag-and-drop functionality.

 Database entry templates